Contrary to my love of most things French, I am not a fan of French banking (so I’ll share photos of German food with you today).

 - (No) Free Banking: There is no such thing as free banking in France, at least that I’ve been able to find.
 Sure, you might be able to get a basic account for free . . . with no bank card . . . and potentially no checks?
 So, if you can live strictly on cash payments and wire transfers, you’re good to go.
 Otherwise, get used to paying a fee.

 - Account Withdrawal Limits: There are limits on virtually everything that involves your bank card.
-If you didn’t receive your PIN for TWO MONTHS like me, then have a lot of things to buy due to an International move, your card will simply stop working.
+If you didn’t receive your PIN for TWO MONTHS like me, and have a lot of things to buy due to an International move, your card will simply stop working.
 There is also a limit on cash withdrawals.
 I could only guess at the other limits, but I don’t seem to have hit them yet . . . you do begin to understand why people still pay for groceries and gas with CHECKS though.
 If you hit the limits, you then have to contact your personal banker to raise the limit.

 - Personal Banker: Which brings me to the next item – you will have a personal banker.
 Mine seemed very nice and friendly at first, even helping me largely in English (which, considering the bank advertises itself as having English-speaking services, is not that surprising).
 Since then, he’s been a total pain in my butt.
 Primarily, I suspect that it is not his fault, but all of these ridiculous rules that France seems to have . . . however, when I again couldn’t use my card and requested an appointment to resolve the issue, no appointment was ever made.
 It was finally fixed, without the documentation I was told was MANDATORY, after I threatened to close my account if it wasn’t resolved within 24 hours.
 My card is AGAIN not working consistently (and not at all for online purchases) and his response was completely unhelpful.
 He also ignores any communication I send in English . . . why advertise your bank as serving the needs of English-speakers if my banker will refuse to communicate in that language?